mmbman/Katagiri/1984-04-27-Awakening-of-Faith-Talk-6.md

 **Someone:** Absolute truth?

 **Katagiri Roshi:** Absolute, yes.
-But the truth is also absolute we are studying today, but quite different.
+But the truth we are studying today is also absolute, but quite different.

-**Someone:** You mean the truth can be put in words?
+**Someone:** You mean the truth that can be put in words?

 **Katagiri Roshi:** Mm-hmm.
 I don’t know if it is the correct English...